 This will assess how the responsible individual plans to undertake monitoring visits to the service in person including talking to individuals using the service and their representatives (if applicable) and staff.
-RIs should consider regulation 73 when providing their answer.

 Please describe the systems and processes in place for monitoring, reviewing and improving the quality of the service provided, including the quality of care review.
 Your answer should include how you engage with others as part of these processes.